PhanindratejaThammi/Deployment-of-Dynamic-Obstacle-Avoidance-System-optimizing-Dstar-Lite-Astar-Dijkstra-on-TurtleBot/README.md

 ## Introduction

-This project implements and compares the performance of four path planning algorithms — D*-Lite, A*, Dijkstra, and RRT — for dynamic obstacle avoidance in autonomous robots.
+This project implements and compares the performance of four path planning algorithms: D*-Lite, A*, Dijkstra, and RRT for dynamic obstacle avoidance in autonomous robots.
 The unique contribution of this work is the introduction of a custom cost function for D*-Lite, balancing robot safety (distance from obstacles) and the time to reach the goal.

 The system was tested in a Gazebo simulation environment with a TurtleBot robot, showcasing the real-time adaptation to dynamic obstacles and comparing the performance of these algorithms in terms of safety, path efficiency, and computational cost.